 Why Great Product Ideas Fail to Make it to Market and How to Avoid It

 Companies aren’t lacking when it comes to good ideas and yet many products never get to the consumer.
 Since the purpose of product development is to generate a positive return on investment, not getting to market seems like failure.
 It can be a learning tool.
 When you understand what goes wrong and why, changes can be made to prevent similar problems next time.
-Over 20 years, Surfaceink has successfully helped deliver more than $200B in products to market.
+Since I started Surfaceink over 20 years, we have successfully helped deliver more than $200B in products to market.
 Here is what we’ve learned in the process:

 The Underlying Challenges